microsoft/PowerToys/README.md

 - New zone activation behavior allows users to snap a window to the zone who's center is closest to the cursor.
 Thanks [@ulazy1](https://github.com/ulazy1)!
 - Added process icon for FancyZones.
 - Fixed issue with zoning minimized windows.
+- Now an independent exe, detached from the runner process.
+-
 ### PowerToys Run

+- Multiple crashing bugs resolved.
 - New Unit Converter plugin!
 Activate in the query prompt with the default activation phrase `%%`.
 Ex: `%% 10 ft in m`.
 Thanks [@jsoref](https://github.com/jsoref) and [@ThiefZero](https://github.com/ThiefZero)!
 - New Windows Settings plugin!
 Search for specific Windows settings from PowerToys Run by utilizing the default activation phrase `$` followed by the desired setting.
-Ex: `$ Add/Remove Programs`
+Ex: `$ Add/Remove Programs` Thanks [@TobiasSekan](https://github.com/TobiasSekan)
 - Updated the URL plugin to enable quickly launching the default browser with  the action keyword, which defaults to `//`.
 - Added remainder/modulo support for Calculator plugin via `%` operator.
 - Faster launching from improved Win32 program indexing.
 Thanks [@royvou](https://github.com/royvou)!